 Your Appearance Is Part of Your Brand

 When you’re trying to attract customers into your store, you only have seconds to make a visual impression.
 Your storefront not only needs to be clean and well-kept, it needs to give your prospective customers a strong feeling about your brand.
+You need to make sure that your customers are impacted by your store straight away, and it is equally as important to make sure that they remember it when they walk out.
+If you are selling goods and products, then deciding to have something like these printed paper bags that are visually appealing, could help you to market your brand without realizing.
+Appearance could be everything to your success.
 If you’re trying to market a relaxing urban spa experience to potential clients, you would go for natural, fresh, and muted tones rather than loud red, black, and gold.
 You’d add plants in the front and a nature-inspired stone or wooden walkway to guide people in.

 Move From Pathway to Doorway

 While the interior of your store or office is important, street appeal is key to developing a successful storefront.
 Keep your windows, doors, and pathways clean.
 Make seasonal changes to your storefront and displays and add color such as new planting according to the season.
+Make sure you don’t have a run-down mailbox that brings down the energy of the building and instead look at mailboxes for your business that will be more suitable.
 Well-lit storefronts and easily-accessible pathways make your store or office inviting to customers.

 Layouts Can Move People